typst/typst/docs/guides/guide-for-latex-users.md

 | enumitem                        | [`list`], [`enum`], [`terms`] functions    |

 Although _many_ things are built-in, not everything can be.
-That's why Typst has a built-in [package manager]($universe) where the community can share their creations and automations.
+That's why Typst has its own [package ecosystem]($universe) where the community share its creations and automations.
 Let's take, for instance, the _cetz_ package: This package allows you to create complex drawings and plots.
 To use cetz in your document, you can just write:

 ```typ
 #import "@preview/cetz:0.2.1"